halfoctave/ipl_polls/README.md

 # IPL Polls Leaderboard Generator

 The **IPL Polls Leaderboard Generator** is a Python-based toolset for processing Indian Premier League (IPL) poll data and generating leaderboards.
-It processes match and playoff prediction polls, calculates points based on user votes, and produces detailed, weekly, and overall leaderboards in CSV format.
-The project is designed for IPL organizers, fans, or communities running prediction polls to track user performance across matches and seasons.
+These scripts are primarily written for a contest held at Indian Console Gamers (ICG) Discord server using the EasyPoll Disord bot.
+It handles two type of polls i.e. predict the winner and predict the winning margin prediction polls for matches, as well as playoff team predictions.

 ## Features

-- **Match Poll Processing**: Converts per-match JSON polls into CSVs with user votes and points.
+- **Match Poll Processing**: Converts per-match JSON polls into CSVs with user votes and points for both winner and margin predictions.
 - **Playoff Poll Processing**: Evaluates playoff team predictions, awarding points for correct picks.
-- **Weekly Leaderboards**: Combines match results for a given week into a single CSV with user rankings.
+- **Weekly Leaderboards**: Combines match results for a given week into a single CSV with user rankings for winner and margin polls.
-- **Overall Leaderboards**: Aggregates points across weeks, optionally including playoff points, with rank movement tracking.
+- **Overall Leaderboards**: Aggregates points across weeks, optionally including playoff points, with rank movement tracking for winner, margin, and combined polls.
-- **Detailed Leaderboards**: Provides per-match team selections and points for each user.
+- **Detailed Leaderboards**: Provides per-match team selections and points for each user for winner and margin polls.
 - **Excel Compatibility**: Outputs CSVs with UTF-8-SIG encoding to ensure special characters (e.g., accented names, emojis) display correctly in Microsoft Excel.
 - **Ranking System**: Supports `Dense Rank` (no skips, e.g., 1, 2, 2, 3) and `Standard Rank` (with skips, e.g., 1, 2, 2, 4).